pillaikartik10/python-football-data-analysis/README.md

-# python-football-data-analysis
-Simple Data Analysis and fitting a Linear Regression Model on a football dataset using Python
+# Data Analysis and fitting a Linear Regression Model on a football dataset using Python